RahatRabbani10986/Ai266-spring22/Assignment 2/README.md

 | Ahmed Khan    | 11081         |
 | Aimen Akmal   | 10973         |

-Problem Faced in Assignment:
+*Problem Faced in Assignment:*

-Firstly, we don't have any idea about kaggle so we learnt about kaggle and come to know that kaggle is s data science company which offers different competitions to data scientist .
-After gathering all the information about kaggle we take our next step and join the Tabular Playground Series - May 2022, we faced some problem in joining the competition because it doesn't verify our phone number by
+Firstly, we didn't have any idea about kaggle so we learnt about kaggle and come to know that kaggle is a data science company which offers different competitions to data scientist.
+After gathering all the information about kaggle we take our next step and join the Tabular Playground Series - May 2022, we faced some problem in joining the competition because it didn't verify the phone number.
+Then we identified the solution.
+By accepting the rules of competition we were join the competition.
+In last we performed python programming.
+In python programming we stuck in writing code that how can we generate random target values and choosee suitable libraries which is helpful in most of the cases.
+We learnt about different libararies and their features and then perform python program.

-Kaggle score Screen Shot:
+*Kaggle score Screen Shot:*

 ![image](https://user-images.githubusercontent.com/99352810/167909959-14e68555-6e6e-4a78-b544-dd3b62927aba.png)